Coherent Video Inpainting Using Optical Flow-Guided Efficient Diffusion: Experiments

 \section{Experiments}

-\subsection{Implementation details.}
+\subsection{Implementation Details.}

-FloED is built upon Stable Diffusion (SD)~\cite{SDv15} and incorporates motion modules initialized from AnimateDiff v3~\cite{DBLP:conf/iclr/0002YRL00AL024}.
-We employ RAFT~\cite{DBLP:conf/ijcai/Teed021} for flow estimation and SD v2 inpainting~\cite{SDv2} for the anchor frame strategy.

-For training, we utilize the video dataset from Open-Sora-Plan~\cite{pku_yuan_lab_and_tuzhan_ai_etc_2024_10948109}, which comprises over 400K high-quality videos sourced from Pexels and Pixabay platforms.
-During the training phase, we use 16 frames at a resolution of 256×256, and synthetic random masks are applied throughout the training process.

-For the two-stage training process, the number of epochs is set to 5 and 30, respectively.
-And $\lambda$ is set to 0.1 during the second stage.
-A batch size of 128 is achieved through gradient accumulation across eight NVIDIA A800 GPUs.

-During inference, we empirically define the speed-up step $S$ as 5 (25 steps).
-We have developed an evaluation benchmark comprising 100 previously unseen videos, with 50 designated for object removal (OR) and 50 for background restoration (BR).
+\paragraph{Dataset and Benchmark.} We utilize the Open-Sora-Plan dataset~\cite{pku_yuan_lab_and_tuzhan_ai_etc_2024_10948109}, splitting videos at scene cuts to obtain 421,396 high-quality video clips paired with captions.
+We further developed an evaluation benchmark comprising 100 previously unseen videos sourced from Pexels and Pixabay platforms, with 50 designated for object removal (OR) and 50 for background restoration (BR).
 For BR task, we use synthetic random masks that focus on the background.
 For the OR task, object masks are obtained by applying Segment-Anything~\cite{kirillov2023segment} (SAM) to each frame.
+Each video is manually selected to ensure a diverse range of motion amplitudes and camera movement speeds, while guaranteeing 4K resolution and 100 frames in total.
+For the caption, we generate the corresponding video prompts using VideoGPT~\cite{Maaz2023VideoChatGPT}, while manually revising appropriate background prompts for OR.